Updated: October 27, 2025

 WHY IS IT CALLED INLAND MARINE INSURANCE?

-The name confuses everyone because it has nothing to do with water.
+The name confuses business owners because inland marine insurance has nothing to do with water.

-Originally, insurance only covered goods on ships.
-When businesses started moving cargo by train and truck in the 1800s, insurers expanded their "marine" policies to cover land transport too.
+Originally, insurance companies only covered goods on ships.
+When businesses started moving cargo by train and truck in the 1800s, insurers expanded their "marine" policies to cover land transport.
 The old name stuck, so today you'll find "marine" insurance protecting everything from laptops to bulldozers that never see water.

 Inland Marine Insurance: Coverage Types